hastearcade/snowglobe/README.md

 ## Code Architecture

 The following diagram shows a visual representation of the code architecture.
-The diagram is meant to be understood by reading along side `examples/standalone.ts`.
+The diagram is meant to be understood by reading alongside `examples/standalone.ts`.

 ![Snowglobe Diagram](./docs/architecture.png)